 Be sure all required fields are filled out before saving.
 If you leave a required field unpopulated and attempt to save your file, images will not be retained.

-- From the main dashboard on the left hand navigation menu under the CMS section, click Collections (Figure 1).
+- From the left hand navigation menu or in the CMS section on the main dashboard, click Collections (Figure 1).

 - In the upper right side of the screen, click Add collection (Figure 2).